PemastoreIt/Documentation/Documentation.md

 - Record file transactions in the blockchain
 - Coordinate with the AI Optimizer for file deduplication
 - Generate zero-knowledge proofs via the ZKP Verifier
-- Broadcast files to peers via the network component
+- Interface with the Kademlia DHT for distributed file discovery

 ### Blockchain